hjwylde/git-fmt/README.md

 **Styling:**

 On top of providing a standard styling to all language elements,
-    the formatter performs the following style changes:
+    the formatter performs the following changes:
 * Sorts imports and declarations where possible.
 * Limits the line length to 100 characters.